Best Pet-Friendly Smart Home Security Setups (2025 Guide)

 3. Use pet-immune motion sensors

-Many smart sensors ignore motion from pets under 40–80 lbs depending on the model.
+Many sensors ignore pets under 40–80 lbs depending on the model.

 4. Raise indoor camera placement

-Mount cameras 6–7 feet high and angled downward so pets stay low in the frame.
+Mount cameras 6–7 feet high and angle them downward so pets remain low in the frame.

 Which Setup Is Best for Your Home?